NIS Directive

 Further development: NIS-2 Directive

-The NIS 2 Directive, adopted in December 2022, extends and updates the original NIS Directive: 1.
-Extension of the scope of application to additional sectors
+The NIS 2 Directive, adopted in December 2022, extends and updates the original NIS Directive:

 2. Greater harmonization of requirements in the EU

-3. Tightening of security and reporting obligations
+3. Tightening of safety and reporting obligations

 4. Introduction of stricter enforcement measures